signupsoftware/exflowwebd365o/README.md

 * Changes how the primary button work (the green one).
 The primary button will change from Approve (i.e. approve all lines) to Save/Send when the user makes a line approval decision.
 * Bug fixes
     * Attachments added in web wasn't saved  [AX2012] (4.17.0.2)
-    * Fixes a issue with line headers on IE and Edge (4.17.0.2)
+    * Fixes an issue with line headers on IE and Edge (4.17.0.2)

 ### Release 16
 2017-05-30, AX2012, D365AX